blainelawson/blainelawson.github.io/_posts/2019-04-09-entepcd_calendar_a_lesson_on_organization_and_front-end_consistency.markdown

 ---
 layout: post
-title:      "EntePCD Calendar: A Lesson on Organization and Front-End Consistency"
+title:      "PCYD Calendar: A Lesson on Organization and Front-End Consistency"
 date:       2019-04-09 15:21:11 -0400
 permalink:  entepcd_calendar_a_lesson_on_organization_and_front-end_consistency
 ---